Boston Celtics Basketball - Celtics News, Scores, Stats, Rumors & More - ESPN

-Isaiah Thomas leaves TD Garden with his two sons and copies of the box score from his 52-point game.

-Isaiah Thomas' performance Friday was the 16th occurrence in NBA history of a player scoring 50+ points with 0 assists in a game.
-It's the first such game since Carmelo Anthony did it in the 2013-14 season.
+After Boston blew a double-digit lead, Isaiah Thomas hit a clutch 19-foot jumper to lift the Celtics over the Hawks in Al Horford's return to Atlanta.

+Al Horford on hearing boos from fans in Atlanta during his first visit back on Friday night: "They were unexpected.
+I don't want to say anything, but it is what it is.
+I know there's a lot of fans out there that appreciated my time here, and I appreciate them."

-Isaiah Thomas scored 29 of his career-high 52 points in the fourth quarter, setting a club record for points in a period and leading Boston to a 117-114 win over the Miami Heat on Friday night.
+Isaiah Thomas scored 13 of his 28 points in the fourth quarter, and Al Horford made a triumphant return to Atlanta as the Boston Celtics beat the Hawks 103-101 Friday night.

+Celtics Isaiah Thomas scored 13 of his 28 points in the fourth quarter, including the game-winning basket.
+He entered the day averaging 9.9 PPG in the 4th quarter, the most in the NBA.

+Celtics 103, Hawks 101: The man they've dubbed "The King in the Fourth" strikes again.
+Isaiah Thomas scores 13 of his 28 points in the final frame and hits a step-back jumper with 2.4 seconds to play for the winner.
+Celtics victorious in Al Horford's first trip back to Atlanta.

 |TEAM